JATOS/JATOS_docs/versioned_docs/version-3.9.1/Write_your_study/labjs-and-JATOS.md

 </div>

-[lab.js](https://lab.js.org/) is an easy to use tool to create online experiments.
-Their [builder](https://labjs.felixhenninger.com/) makes creating an online experiment a piece of cake - although you can also write code yourself: lab.js supports this too.
+[lab.js](https://lab.js.org/) is a user-friendly tool for creating online experiments.
+Its [builder](https://labjs.felixhenninger.com/) simplifies the experiment creation process, though lab.js also supports direct coding if you prefer.

-lab.js and JATOS fit perfectly together: **lab.js directly exports JATOS studies**.
-So you don't need to write or modify any bits of code.
-You can create your experiment with lab.js.
-Then just import your studies into JATOS and let particpants run it.
+lab.js and JATOS are a perfect fit because **lab.js can directly export JATOS studies**.
+This means you don't need to write or modify any code.
+Simply create your experiment using lab.js, then import your studies directly into JATOS and begin collecting data from participants.

-lab.js already has a [great documentation](https://labjs.readthedocs.io/en/latest/index.html) and one page there is solely dedicated to JATOS: [Collecting data with JATOS](https://labjs.readthedocs.io/en/latest/learn/deploy/3c-jatos.html).
+lab.js already provides [excellent documentation](https://labjs.readthedocs.io/en/latest/index.html), including a page specifically dedicated to JATOS: [Collecting data with JATOS](https://labjs.readthedocs.io/en/latest/learn/deploy/3c-jatos.html).

-That's all there is to say.